Air Cleaners, HVAC Filters, and Coronavirus (COVID-19)

 DIY Air Cleaners

 Do-it-yourself (DIY) air cleaners are indoor air cleaners that can be assembled from box fans and square HVAC (or furnace) filters.
-They are sometimes used during wildfire events when air quality is poor and other filtration options are unavailable.
-There have been questions about whether DIY air filters can be effective in reducing virus particles in indoor environments.
-DIY air cleaners may provide some benefits for reducing concentrations of viruses and other indoor air pollutants, but research is limited and there are several important considerations explained below.
+They are sometimes used during wildfire or other events when air quality is poor and other indoor air filtration options are unavailable.

-EPA and Underwriter Laboratories evaluated the use of DIY air cleaners and the risk of fire.
+To address concerns that box fans in DIY air cleaners might be associated with increased risk of fire, EPA and Underwriter Laboratories evaluated the use of DIY air cleaners and the risk of fire.
 Fans that were built since 2012 and met UL standard 507 did not pose a fire hazard under the conditions tested in the study.
-(See Research on DIY Air Cleaners to Reduce Wildfire Smoke Indoors for more information.)
+(See Research on DIY Air Cleaners to Reduce Wildfire Smoke Indoors for more information.

 Tips - If You Choose to Use a DIY Air Cleaner

 - Use government, state, tribal, university or other expert instructions for building the device.
-There is limited evidence on the effectiveness of DIY air cleaners.
-There are many possible DIY designs and variations of those designs, and few tests have been done to see how well they work.
+There are many possible DIY designs and variations of those designs, and limited tests have been done to see how well some of them work.

 - Initial costs for single filter designs can be lower than designs that use multiple filters, but operation costs for single filter designs may be higher, for the same performance.